Ready to Apply? Start here.

 How to Apply

-Outlined below are the simple steps you'll need to take to when applying to Southern New Hampshire University as a first-year student.
-The Office of First-Year Admission can answer any questions regarding application requirements and help you submit your application.
+Here are the steps you'll take when applying to Southern New Hampshire University as a first-year student.
+The Office of First-Year Admission can answer any questions about application requirements along the way.
+We’re here to make this as easy as possible.

 1. Complete application: